trntv/apis-list/apis/schiphol-airport/schiphol-airport.md

 # Schiphol Airport
-Schiphol Airport&#x27;s API.
+Schiphol Airport's API.
 Through these APIs, it disclose an enormous amount of airport data – for you to use and build fantastic, innovative solutions.

 ##  🔗 Links
 **Docs / Website**: https://developer.schiphol.nl/